MoArtis/Unity-SV-FlexMotion-Website/input/documentation/change-animator-settings/index.md

 They can be seen as default settings that are frequently needed on every layer.

 - **Apply Playable Ik On Play** enables OnAnimatorIk messages on scripts attached to the same GameObject as the animator.
-For convienence, FlexMotion adds an dedicated event called [OnAnimatorIK](xref:api-SV.FlexMotion.FlexMotionAnimator.AnimatorIk).
+For convenience, FlexMotion adds an dedicated event called [OnAnimatorIK](xref:api-SV.FlexMotion.FlexMotionAnimator.AnimatorIk).
 - **Apply Foot Ik On Play** enables Foot IK which stabilize feet by placing them close to the root y position.
 - **Apply Mirror On Play** enables mirroring on every layer.
 If a **FLexMotion container** is also set as mirrored, the mirroring will be flipped.

 <?# Callout Type="info" Title="📝 Note" ?>
-Runtime mirroring currently only works for Humanoid rig.
+Runtime mirroring currently only works for Humanoid rigs.
 <?#/ Callout ?>

 It is also possible to modify most of these settings by script like so: